Galarzaa90/NabBot/docs/commands/tibia.md

+Commands related to Tibia, specially commands related to tibia.com

 !!! info
     Words in italics are parameters.
     Parameters enclosed in brackets `[]` are optional.

-Command parameters are shown in italics, optional parameters are surrounded with `[ ]`

 ## /whois *playerName/discordUser*
 *Other aliases: /check, /player, /checkplayer, /char, /character*